Seven careers you can enter with any degree

 - the ability to work under pressure and to strict deadlines

 Investment banks recruit graduates from across all academic disciplines, but competition is fierce, and you’ll often need a 2:1 degree or higher with a strong, consistent academic record.
-Some international investment banks, such as Morgan Stanley, will favour applicants with a second or third language.
+Some international investment banks will favour applicants with a second or third language.

-For more information on salary, career progression, and qualifications, take a look at our Investment banker page in the Careers library.
+For more information on salary, career progression, and qualifications, take a look at the Investment banker profile in the Careers library.

 Good to know: Graduate schemes